 During your spot, you would include a call to action that encourages viewers to visit your website, where they could get a demo, or join a photo contest that has your products in it and have it featured on your website and win prizes, etc. By merging digital and traditional marketing, you are placing the right ad in front of the right people and giving them a reason to visit both your website and your physical store and eventually, buy your product then and there.

 There are times when some businesses think of digital and traditional marketing bicker with each other, when in fact they complement each other to meet your unique objectives.
 Let your digital and traditional marketing work out to get the best possible results.

 Oftentimes, branding through traditional marketing can also help as you can immediately showcase your products, first-hand with your customers.
 Let us take for example; a leaflet is being given to a customer about an on-the-spot demonstration.
 It is a make or break move for you, but unless you make your ad a very attention-grabbing stint, then there is a big chance that your product will be noticed.
-After which, you can then attend to the customer’s questions right there and then.
-All you just need are the wits to explain to them about what you product entirely is, how your product works and how they could benefit from it.
+After this, you can then attend to the customer’s questions right there and then.
+All you just need are the wits to explain to them what your product entirely is, how your product works, and how they could benefit from it.

 Practically, both strategies are very helpful.
 There may be downsides for both marketing strategies but the fact still remains that each strategy has its own unique way of attracting customers and that is the most important thing.
 All you need is to balance things out and eventually; you can get the hang of using both tactics to best serve your companies needs and goals.